Sunbird-Ed/sunbird-perf-tests/apis-opa-envoy.md

 - The overall infra CPU usage (_kubernetes cluster, databases and other VMs involved in the run_) also increased due to additional resources used by OPA and Envoy or due to better throughput
 - In some cases the overall CPU usage decreased after introducing OPA and Envoy
 - In general, an increase of _10% - 20%_ in **_average_** overall CPU usage is expected due to OPA and Envoy sidecars
-- _The increase in overall memory usage is negligible, hence we have not taken it into consideration_
+- _The increase in overall memory usage is negligible compared to regular workloads, hence we have not taken it into consideration_

 ### Long Run Soak Test
 - We ran a 60 hour benchmark on the APIs that are part of the soak test (top used APIs) and the results were as we expected
 - Overall TPS
   - 22850 (with opa and envoy)
   - 16800 (without opa and envoy)
-- There is an increase in API latencies and infra resource utilization as we expected due to -
+- There is an increase in API latencies and infra resource utilization due to -
   - Higher throughput
   - OPA and Envoy side cars